kavia-common/clash-royale-ethereum-matchmaker-171107-171116/frontend/src/components/README_ESCROW.md

 This UI is wired for a future backend + web3 integration.

 - EscrowModal props:
   - onInitiate({ opponentId, wagerEth }): call your backend to create a match intent and return any reservation/intent ID if needed.
-The stub simulates latency for now.
+Implemented via apiCreateMatch in src/services/api.js.
   - onDeposit({ opponentId, wagerEth }): perform the Ethereum deposit using ethers.js and a configured ESCROW contract address.
+Implemented via sendEscrowDeposit in src/services/blockchain.js and then apiConfirmDeposit to notify backend.
 Return `{ txHash }`.
-The current implementation stubs a successful delay.

 - Where to connect web3:
   - Import `useEthereumWallet()` to access `provider` and `signer`.